storybuilder-org/StoryBuilder-Manual/README.md

 pages, using a program, MarkdownSplitter, which is also included in the StoryBuilder-Manual repository.

-7. Find and click on MarkdownSPlitter.exe by browsing to the ..\bin\debug folder in your clone of the repository.
+7. Find and click on MarkdownSPlitter shortcut in the SStoryBuilder-Manual repository.
-8. Click on the 'Select manual.md folder' button and browse to the \manial.md folder, which contains your Scrivener Compile output.
+8. Click on the 'Select manual.md folder' button and browse to the \manual.md folder, which contains your Scrivener Compile output.
 9. Click Run.
 The StoryBuilder-Manual repo contains a /docs folder.
 The MarkdownSplitter program will replace the contents of the \docs folder with the manual.md contents